 As long as employers are aware of this tax treatment, unintended consequences can be avoided.
 One approach is to follow the rules and treat the PTO amount as taxable compensation when the employee has the right to exchange it for cash, which also subjects the amount to income and payroll tax withholding at that time.
 Reporting the compensation in the proper period removes the risk of underpayment penalties and interest the employer otherwise has for failing to withhold.
 If this policy is used, the employer also needs its recordkeeping system to track that these amounts were reported as wages in a prior period so that they are not taxed a second time when the cash is actually paid.

-Another feature of PTO policies is a program that allows employees to donate their unused days to other employees.
-The intuitive taxation result would be for the employee who used the PTO and received the benefit to report the income.
-The trap in these situations is the assignment of income principle that generally provides that individuals cannot avoid paying tax on income owed to them by simply assigning that income to someone else.
-Therefore, the tax rules would generally require the individual who earned the PTO to still report the income, even though he or she chose not to receive it.
-Accordingly, employers can again inadvertently create risk by reporting wages to the incorrect employees.
+Another common type of PTO policy is an employer leave-sharing program that allows one employee to donate unused PTO days to another employee.
+The intuitive tax result in this situation would be for the donated PTO days to be taxable compensation to the receiving employee who actually used them.
+This is not the case, however.
+The trap in is that, under the assignment of income principle, individuals cannot avoid paying tax on income owed to them by simply assigning that income to someone else.
+Therefore, the tax rules generally require the donating employee who earned the PTO days to report taxable income, even though that individual chose not to receive the income.
+In this way, employers may inadvertently create risk by incorrectly reporting compensation with respect to the wrong employee.

 Employers typically offer PTO policies for business purposes to attract and retain talent and should not necessarily let unintended tax consequences steer their decisions whether to offer certain features or not.
 However, an understanding of the applicable tax rules is important so that when those features are offered, the employer is not neutralizing the good business effect with a downside of heightened tax risk.

 Note also that employers should review all applicable state laws associated with their PTO and cash-out policies to confirm that they align with any state requirements.